 We made it back into Russia.
 Mongolia was wild.
 Kazakhstan was tough.
 The conditions these past few days have been unpredictable and brutal for nearly every car.

-It was grueling, and pushed all of us mentally and physically, testing the relationship between driver and co-driver.
+It was grueling, and pushed all of us mentally and physically, testing the relationship between driver and co-driver at this stage of the Peking to Paris rally.
 We emerged from Mongolia with a stronger sense of camaraderie, not only between partners, but also between the other drivers who managed to make it through.
 Through the final frontier of Mongolia, we lost around 40 cars.

 There’s a couple thousand miles between us and Paris now, and we’re going to be traveling those miles on broken and patched-up cars.
 As we cross Kazakhstan and Russia the days are long, and sometimes we're pushing around 700 miles a day.
 We can breathe a little easier knowing we’ll be off rough roads, but we aren’t expecting our next travels to be easy.
 All the repairs and fabricated metal on the car can cause a domino effect, and we're waiting for the next stressful problem to arrive.